Uddan-IT/study-materials/README.md

 Materials recommended by UDDAN to study different technologies and languages.

-You can find materials from different media, such as:
+You can find materials from different types, such as:

 - Free courses
 - YouTube channels